seanyboy49/movie-night-fight/README.md

 ### Updating Frontend Code
 [Flask will serve the React](server/routes/main.py) app by looking for static assets in the `/client/build` folder.

-Therefore, remember to run `npm run build` in your `client` folder and committing your changes to git before pushing changes up to GitHub.
+Previously we had to remember to run `npm run build` before pushing changes to Github.
+[This commit] (https://github.com/seanyboy49/movie-night-fight/pull/29) adds a `package.json` to the root of the project with a `heroku-postbuild` script that will build the react app and generate the `build` folder in the client in Heroku's file system.

+### API
+**Movies**

+`GET /watchlist` - Fetch a user's watchlist

+- There is no need to send a `user_id`, since the server keeps track of the currently logged in user making the request.
+- Returns a list of movies filtered where `movie.watched_at` is not `Null`